eendebakpt/oapackage/README.rst

 > pip install --user OApackage

+To compile the package you need Python, Numpy and Swig 3.x.

 The binary tools have been tested using Linux, Windows XP/Win7 (using Cygwin and Visual Studio).
 The program uses a cmake build system.
 From the commandline type::